Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 Sometimes the information regarding the textual location (range) of each CstNode is needed.
 This information is normally **already present** on the CstNodes **nested** children simply because the CstNode's children include the Tokens provided by the Lexer.
-However, by default this information is not easily accessible as we would have to fully traverse a CstNode to understands its full location range information.
+However, by default this information is not easily accessible as we would have to fully traverse a CstNode to understand its full location range information.

 The feature for providing CstNode location directly on the CstNodes objects is available since version 4.7.0.
 Tracking the CstNodes location is **disabled by default** and can be enabled